collective/collective.formcriteria/collective/formcriteria/README.txt

 collective.formcriteria
 =======================

-This package provides new criterion types based on the ATContentTypes.criteria types that are used to create a form at the top of the topic view.
+This package provides new criteria types based on the ATContentTypes.criteria types that are used to create a form at the top of the topic view.
 Users can use the form to submit criteria to supplement any search criteria in the topic.
 Values entered on the